 At A Forever Recovery, we feel that in giving the client the right to choose these spiritual enhancements to their Spirit Rehab program actually empowers the client and makes their recovery truly their own.
 Unfortunately, many conventional treatment centers tell clients that “if they don’t accept their particular brand of recovery they probably won’t stay sober”.
 Our goal is to help the client discover their own recovery tools that will work for them.

 In order to create such a successful approach to recovery, we have a large variety of Spirit Rehab counselors from many different modalities of recovery available for the A Forever Recovery treatment programs.
 Some of our counselors have worked in 12-step programs and Christian faith-based treatment centers.
-Others have gotten sober themselves through cognitive programs, while some practice their own brand of spirituality.
-With a staff of Christians, Buddhists, Native American, Spiritual Teachers and even Atheists, we feel that we can help our clients to find their own way in spirit rehab.
+Many have gotten sober practicing their own spirituality, while others have found help through cognitive programs.
+With our diverse staff of Christians, Atheists, Native Americans, Buddhists, and Spiritual Teachers, we feel we can offer whatever a client needs in a in spirit rehab.